SimplySylvia/HowTo-React-Webpack-Babel/README.md

 # HOW TO: React Setup with Webpack and Babel
 In this breakdown we will be going over how to setup a react development enviroment from scratch.
 This enviroment will include Webpack and Babel for easy development that will include hot reloading.

+>NOTE: This repo contains the finialized code for this setup.

 ## Roadmap
 1. Create source 📁  directories and 📝 files.
 2. Install and setup 🧶 Yarn.